dyangcht/weblogic-operator-tutorial/tutorials/install.traefik.md

 ```
 Please note the EXTERNAL-IP of the *traefik-operator* service.
 This is the Public IP address of the Loadbalancer what you will use to open the WebLogic admin console and the sample application.

+Wait a few moments for the Loadbalancer to be provisioned.

 To print only the Public IP address you can execute this command:
 ```
 $ kubectl describe svc traefik-operator --namespace traefik | grep Ingress | awk '{print $3}'